sixfeetup/scaf/{{cookiecutter.project_slug}}/README.md

 the first run to fail because of timing conflicts.
 If you do see messages indicating there were errors during the first run, stop all the containers using Ctrl-C, and then try it again.

+You can type `s` to view the console output as it starts up to confirm that the process isn't hanging.

 ## Contributor setup

 For subsequent contributors (after the project has been through initial setup and